-Open and close the display panel with reasonable care.
-Opening it vigorously or slamming it shut might damage the computer.
+- Open and close the display panel with reasonable care.
+Opening it vigorously or slamming it shut might damage the computer. - Do not put your fingers in the gap between the LCD panel and battery pack when closing your LCD, otherwise your fingers might get hurt.